abhiaagarwal/abhiaagarwal/content/programming/languages/python/asyncio/interview-question.md

   - thoughts
 ---

 I've been thinking recently about Python API design (as one does, in their mid 20s).
-I'm someone who cares deeply writing performant code, so I often turn to [[threading|threading, multiprocessing]] or asyncio when dealing with IO-bound work (which is the majority of python applications).
+I'm someone who cares deeply writing performant code, so I often turn to [[Content/programming/languages/python/threading|threading, multiprocessing]] or asyncio when dealing with IO-bound work (which is the majority of python applications).

 I was looking at the API design for `concurrent.futures.ProcessPoolExecutor/ThreadPoolExecutor.submit()`, which looks something like: